Motorcycle Accident Lawyer St Louis

-Sometimes an accident is your fault and sometimes it is someone else’s fault entirely.
+- Do Not Admit Fault – Sometimes an accident is your fault and sometimes it is someone else’s fault entirely.
 Or maybe both drivers share some of the blame.
-But in many cases it is not always immediately apparent how an accident was caused.
+But in many cases, it is not always immediately apparent how an accident was caused.
 So be careful about saying anything that could be harmful to your claim.
 Accidents are confusing and traumatic, but keeping a clear head is important.

-Without admitting fault, you should call the insurance company as soon as possible and report the accident.
-You will need to give them certain information like the police report number, the name and badge number of the responding officer, and the other driver’s contact and insurance information.
-If there are any witnesses at the scene you should also get their contact information.
+- Contact Your Insurance Company – Without admitting fault, you should call the insurance company as soon as possible and report the accident.
+You will need to give them specific information like the police report number, the name and badge number of the responding officer, and the other driver’s contact and insurance information.
+If there are any witnesses at the scene, you should also get their contact information.
 If the claims person asks you about damage to your vehicle or your injuries, it is better to tell them you do not know yet than to guess.
-You may realize later that your injuries are more extensive or your motorcycle is more damaged than you initially thought, and you do not want to get locked into anything too early on.
+You may realize later that your injuries are more extensive, or your motorcycle is more damaged than you initially thought, and you do not want to get locked into anything too early on.

-When the police arrive at the accident scene, they will make a report.
-The report will include a diagram of the accident scene and contact information of any eye witnesses.
+- Police reports – When the police arrive at the accident scene, they will make a report.
+The report will include a diagram of the accident scene and contact information of any eyewitnesses.
 The report will also include notes about the weather conditions and whether the driver received any citations.

-If the other driver was clearly at fault your insurance company might work directly with the at fault driver’s insurance company to get your damage covered.
-Sometimes insurance companies automatically assign fault to the motorcyclist and this will go on your record and your rates will go up.
+- Ask For Clarification – If the other driver was clearly at fault, your insurance company might work directly with the at-fault driver’s insurance company to get your damage covered.
+Sometimes insurance companies automatically assign responsibility to the motorcyclist, and this will go on your record, and your rates will go up.
 You should ask your insurance adjuster if you are assigned any fault for the accident.
-If fault has been assigned to you, you may be able to file an objection.
+If the fault has been assigned to you, you may be able to file an objection.

-Eye witnesses can play a crucial role in proving your personal injury claim.
-Collect contact information of any eye witnesses and record their account of the accident.
+- Eye Witnesses – Eyewitnesses can play a crucial role in proving your personal injury claim.
+Collect contact information of any eyewitnesses and record their account of the accident.

 Compensation for Injuries